5 min

 • RTT and TTY transmit text or audio as you type during live calls.

 Now, onto the good stuff.
-Take a look at the 10 most useful apps for deaf and hard of hearing individuals.
+Here are the 10 most useful apps for deaf and hard of hearing individuals.

 The 10 Most Useful Apps for Pople Who Are Deaf or Hard of Hearing